sharils/awesome/README.md

 ## Quote

 1. [Man is born free; and everywhere he is in chains.](https://en.wikiquote.org/wiki/The_Social_Contract "The Social Contract - Wikiquote") - There is a sentence after "Man is born free".

+## Reading

+1. [Borrowing From The Lending Library](https://help.archive.org/hc/en-us/articles/360016554912-Borrowing-From-The-Lending-Library-A-Basic-Guide "Borrowing From The Lending Library - A Basic Guide – Internet Archive Help Center") - The Internet Archive and participating libraries have selected digitized books from their collections that are available to be borrowed by one patron at a time, from anywhere in the world for free.

 ## Remote Working